Eczbek/xieite/docs/macros/SYSTEM_TYPE.md

 <br/>

 Macros for identifying the current platform/OS type.
+See header file for definitions.